CentreForDigitalHumanities/I-analyzer/README.md

 - the models (user, role, corpus) and configuration files (in module ianalyzer)

-- an 'api' module that enables users to search through an ElasticSearch index of a text corpus, and stream search results into a CSV file. `Flask` is used for serving the interface and generating results.
+- an 'api' module that enables users to search through an ElasticSearch index of a text corpus and stream search results into a CSV file. `Flask` is used for serving the interface and generating results.
+The module also performs more complex analysis of search results for visualisations.

 - An 'addcorpus' module which describes how to link together the source files of a corpus, corresponding entries in an ElasticSearch index, and the forms that enable users to query that index.
-XML data is parsed with `beautifulsoup4` + `lxml` and passed through to the index using the `elasticsearch` package for Python (note that `elasticsearch-dsl` is not used, since its [documentation](https://elasticsearch-dsl.readthedocs.io/en/latest) at the time seemed less immediately accessible than the [low-level](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) version).
+Source files can be XML or HTML format (which are parsed with `beautifulsoup4` + `lxml`) or CSV.
+The data is passed through to the index using the `elasticsearch` package for Python (note that `elasticsearch-dsl` is not used, since its [documentation](https://elasticsearch-dsl.readthedocs.io/en/latest) at the time seemed less immediately accessible than the [low-level](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) version).

 - A 'corpora' module containing corpus definitions and metadata of the currently implemented coprora